Lennart05/toponym/README.md

 total frequency (2182), and stores the data in the global environment.

 For the purpose of plotting an edited data frame, we offer the `mapper()`function.
-This accepts user-defined title, legends, colors, and groups.
+This accepts a user-defined title, legend, colors, and groups.
 An example using the previously created data frame is the following, where occurrences of -witz and -itz east of a 10.5 longitudinal line are displayed: